1958 Cuban general election: Aftermath

 Rivero Agüero was due to be sworn in on 24 February 1959.
 In a conversation between him and the American ambassador Earl E. T. Smith on 15 November 1958, he called Castro a "sick man" and stated it would be impossible to reach a settlement with him.
 Rivero Agüero also said that he planned to restore constitutional government and would convene a Constitutional Assembly after taking office.

+Ultimately, none of the officials elected in this election were able to ever take office, as a result of the Cuban Revolution overthrowing President Fulgencio Batista on 1 January 1959.